Database Engineering 10 min read

 val queryBuilder = super.getDefaultQuery(qc, queryExecutorCreator)

-if (qc.shouldIncludeDeletedRecords) {
+if (qc.shouldIncludeDeletedRecords) queryBuilder

-queryBuilder.where(DeletedAtOpt, Operator.IsNull) // Auto-filter deleted
+else queryBuilder.where(DeletedAtOpt, Operator.IsNull)

 }